 Botrytis On Lily Leaves A Fungus Disease Foliage Attack

-Botrytis blight, or botrytis, is a fungus disease which attacks the foliage.
+Botrytis blight, or botrytis, is a fungus disease that attacks the foliage.
 Lilium candidum and Lilium testaceum are both very susceptible and in periods of warm wet weather in May and June, most of the leaves on these species may be blighted.
 Occasionally even the flower buds are attacked.

 Other susceptible species are Lilium longiflorum, the Easter lily, and Lilium sargentiae, humboldti, washingtonianum and formosanum.
 Under severe conditions, other lilies may be attacked.